-The appraisals completed by OCAD are subject to the following assumptions and limiting conditions:
+The appraisals completed by OCAD were subject to the following assumptions and limiting conditions:

-- 1. The opinion of value for each property applies to land and improvements only.
-The value of trade fixtures, furnishings and other equipment has not been included with the value of the real estate. - 2.
-The Ochiltree County Appraisal District's staff and/or contracted appraisers attempt to physically inspect all properties within its jurisdiction and normally re-inspect and/or conduct statistical studies on these properties annually.
+- 1. The opinion of value for each property applied to land and improvements only.
+The value of trade fixtures, furnishings and other equipment was not included with the value of the real estate. - 2.
+The Ochiltree County Appraisal District's staff and/or contracted appraisers attempt to physically inspect all properties within its jurisdiction and normally re-inspect and/or conduct statistical studies on these properties every three years.
 Complete interior inspections have not been done on a majority of the properties.

-Two basic types of data are collected: data which is specific to each property and data which is indicative of a particular property class that has been defined by OCAD.
+Two basic types of data were collected: data which is specific to each property and data which is indicative of a particular property class that has been defined by OCAD.

-Property-specific data is collected as part of the inspection process and through submission by the property owner.
-As part of the inspection process, the improvements are measured and classified.
-Properties are classified according to construction type and quality.
-The appraiser also estimates the effective age and condition of the improvements.
-Any additional or unusual features are also noted at the time of the inspection.
-Data on individual properties is maintained on the appraisal card(s) for that property.
-The data includes legal description, sites, owner address, parcel number, and the property-specific information such as class, quality, measurements, condition, etc. Data on individual property is verified through previously existing records, published articles and reports, building permits, mechanics liens, analysis of comparable properties, and through information obtained from the property owner.
-Appraisal cards are available for review at the appraisal district office.
+Property-specific data was collected as part of the inspection process and through submission by the property owner.
+During inspection, the improvements were measured and classified.
+Properties were classified according to construction type and quality.
+The appraiser also estimated the effective age and condition of the improvements.
+Any additional or unusual features were also noted at the time of the inspection.
+Data on individual properties was maintained on the appraisal card(s) for that property.
+The data includes legal description, sites, owner address, parcel number, and the property-specific information such as class, quality, measurements, condition, etc. Data on individual property was verified through previously existing records, published articles and reports, building permits, mechanics liens, analysis of comparable properties, and through information obtained from the property owner.

-Data pertaining to a class of properties is used to develop valuation models for that property class.
-Such data is collected in a variety of ways.
-Cost information is obtained from nationally recognized sources, as well as from new construction permits, mechanics liens, local contractors, reliable sources of sales on new property, and renditions submitted by the property owners.
-Cost information on newly constructed improvements is also used to verify and/or modify costs from published sources.
+Data pertaining to a class of properties was used to develop valuation models for that property class.
+Such data was collected in a variety of ways.
+Cost information was obtained from nationally recognized sources, as well as from new construction permits, local contractors, reliable sources of sales on new property, and renditions submitted by the property owners (though usually not submitted for commercial real property).
+Cost information on newly constructed improvements was also used to verify and/or modify costs from published sources.
 Renditions are confidential submissions by property owners and cannot be used for other properties.
 However, data from renditions may be compared with data obtained from cost manuals to test their accuracy.

-Market sales information is collected through surveys of buyers and sellers in addition to public records.
+Market sales information was collected through surveys of buyers and sellers in addition to public records.